TBLgGamin/Unsloth-Finetuning/README.md

 python3 train.py
 ```

-After training you can save the model to a GGUF file so it becomes useable
+After training, you can save the model to a GGUF file, so it becomes usable
 ``` bash
 python3 save.py
 ```

-After saving you can talk to the model
+After saving, you can talk to the model
-Just edit the model path parameter in talk.py to the name of your saved model
 ``` bash
 python3 talk.py
 ```